On October 17, 2025, the FLA Executive Board will formally approve the Legislative Platform 2026. The platform below is a draft version.

 Florida Library Facts

 Floridians really enjoy reading.
-Florida libraries circulated over 99 million items – books, cds, dvds, etc., in 2018-19.
+Florida libraries circulated over 100 million items – books, audio books, e-books, DVDs, in 2023-2024.

 Floridians vote for libraries with their feet.
-Florida residents visited public libraries about 62.6 million times in 2018-19 for an average of over 2.9 visits per person.
+Florida residents visited public libraries about 45 million times in 2023-2024.

 Libraries help children learn and prepare them for school.
 Libraries help young children learn to read and help parents and caregivers learn to support that learning.
-Florida libraries conducted over 116,240 programs for children in 2018-19 with over 3.3 million children attending – and children checked out over 31 million items!
+Florida libraries conducted over 65,000 programs for children in 2023-2024, with over 1.8 million children attending.

-Floridians come to libraries for technology and job search.
-There are over 17,290 public access computers available in Florida libraries.
-Floridians used these computers 13.2 million times in 2018-19 and over 2.9 million Floridians received technology instruction in libraries.
-Frequently use is for job seeking!
-Many libraries offer free wireless access.
+Floridians come to libraries for technology.
+There are over 17,000 public access computers available in Florida libraries.
+Floridians used these computers to visit 78,000 websites.
+Over 1.5 million Floridians received technology instruction in libraries, with some libraries offering internet safety education in their technology instruction.
+In addition, many libraries offer free wireless access.

 Many Floridians use libraries from their home, school or office.
-Floridians visited library websites over 74.8 million times in 2018-19, using services like the Florida Electronic Library that offer electronic information and online help.
+Floridians visited library websites more than 78 million times in 2018-19, using services like the Florida Electronic Library that offer electronic information and online help.

 Librarians help you find what you’re looking for.
-Library staff answered over 18.4 million reference questions in 2018-19 and 427,000 of those questions were answered using online reference services.
+Library staff answered over 12 million reference questions in 2023-2024.

 Florida libraries are efficient.
-Florida libraries served the public at an average cost of $28.89 per person in 2018-19 compared with a national average of $44.89 2019.
-IMLS.
+Florida libraries served the public at an average cost of $39.42 per person in 2023-24 - IMLS.

 Webinars